aledco/pine/README.md

 - other syscall ops (read, write file, etc)
 - Add unsigned instructions
 - Add arrays and strings
-  - Implement memory which supports allocate and dealloc instructions.
+  - Still need to implement strings
 - Add function support (push and pop args, call)
 - Add parsing tests
-- Make operands private
 - Can make a variable and label with same name, should this be allowed?
+- Add failure tests

 ## Refactors
 - Make functions return Results instead of panicking, so that tests and other code can inspect the errors and return better messages